Jahaja/cityslicker/README.md

 A TCP server (epoll based) in C for searching geonames locations within a bounding box.
 It will return the geoname-id of the cities within the requested bounding box.

-**NOTE**: This is an educational project to familiarize myself with C and a few concepts within it (e.g epoll).
+**NOTE**: This is an educational project to further familiarize myself with C and a few concepts within it (namely epoll based socket server).
 Use at your own risk.

 #### Usage
 1. Download/Clone the files and navigate to the `src/` directory.